michaellihs/golab/doc/golab_branches_get.md

 ### Options

 ```
+  -b, --branch string   (required) The name of the branch
   -h, --help            help for get
   -i, --id string       (required) The ID or URL-encoded path of the project owned by the authenticated user
 ```

 ### Options inherited from parent commands